Frequently Asked Questions

 - Completion with a C or better: Engl 1010, Engl 1020, Psy 1010, Chem 1110/1110L, Biol

-*Pre-nursing majors not meeting all of the checkpoints listed above at the end of their freshman year will be changed to the undecided major to explore other career opportunities.
+*Pre-nursing majors not meeting all of the checkpoints listed above after completing 24 hours will be changed to the undecided major to explore other career opportunities.

 Checkpoint 2: Application to BS Nursing**

 Students have an opportunity to apply for an open position in the upper-division nursing courses once they reach checkpoint 2.
 Students desiring admission to the nursing major must complete the BSN Application online through their MocsNet account.
 Candidates for the nursing major must make formal application by April 1 for admission to the fall nursing class and October 1 for the spring nursing class.
 To access the application for the School of Nursing, students must be admitted to UTC.

 - GPA 3.00 or better